Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 First and foremost, every donor at Cofertility participates in our unique egg sharing model.
 Instead of receiving cash compensation, Cofertility donors complete a split cycle in which they keep half of the mature eggs retrieved, and donate the other half to intended parents.
 This means that our donors aren't motivated by financial compensation, but rather by the opportunity to help your family today alongside their own future family building goals.
 It's a win-win situation that ensures our donors are genuinely committed to the process and aligns their interests with those of intended parents.

-Secondly, no matter which program you opt for, you'll be protected by our Baby Guarantee.
-While the scope of the guarantee varies with fresh versus frozen, know that everyone on our team is deeply committed to helping you achieve your dream of parenthood, and this guarantee reflects that commitment.
-We truly want you to go home with a baby, and we're willing to stand behind that commitment.
+Secondly, no matter which program you opt for, you'll be protected by our Embryo Guarantee.
+While the scope of the guarantee varies with our fresh versus frozen donation programs, know that everyone on our team is deeply committed to helping you achieve your dream of parenthood, and this guarantee reflects that commitment.

 Third, regardless of the program you choose, you’ll have the option to decide between having a disclosed or undisclosed relationship with the egg donor.
 You can also meet with the donor in either program, though the timing of that meeting varies based on whether you go fresh or frozen.